SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 [![Qubi](/Images/wordpress/2017/03/Qubi_thumb.gif "Qubi")](/Images/wordpress/2017/03/Qubi.gif)

 A nicely polished game (all done in the 48 hours, honest), setting up the breathing session and having an endless runner character jump across a platform environment with the button.
 In order to collect coins faster and thus gain more points, the player needs to breathe into their device at the same time to charge up the player (shown by the inner green circle).
-Once done the player gets a burst of speed.&nbsp; As another nice UI feature, good boost breathers also fill an inner circle on the player indicating how far they need to keep going with their treatment.&nbsp; Also, to ensure the player does not feel “pressured”, play does not stop when they need to cough, it simply continues until they are ready to return.
+Once done the player gets a burst of speed.
+As another nice UI feature, good boost breathers also fill an inner circle on the player indicating how far they need to keep going with their treatment.
+Also, to ensure the player does not feel “pressured”, play does not stop when they need to cough, it simply continues until they are ready to return.

 ### 7. Chromosone7